urbanairship/frock/README.md

       need.
     - Don't modify the `frock` that you are passed; this is the global instance that is shared between all running mocks.
+- Use `frock.pwd` whenever you're resolving things; `frock` is mean to run using the directory the `frockfile.json` lives in as the working directory; doing something different will be unexpected for your users.
+- You should expect a `frock.version` and throw if you don't see something compatible; frock respects [semver][semver] and won't make breaking changes without bumping major versions, so you're save to trust a major-version for your plugin's compatibility.
 - Socket mocks are far simpler than HTTP mocks, and haven't the full suite of options that a HTTP mock has.
 - Don't crash :) Remember that all mocks run in the same process; you bring one